-We and our officers and directors have entered into lock-up agreements with the underwriters.
-Under these agreements, we and each of these persons may not, without the prior written approval of Stifel offer, sell, contract to sell, pledge or otherwise dispose of, directly or indirectly, or hedge our common stock or securities convertible into or exchangeable or exercisable for our common stock.
+We, our officers and directors, and the Adviser have entered into lock-up agreements with the underwriters.
+Under these agreements, we and each of these persons may not, without the prior written approval of the representatives offer, sell, contract to sell, pledge or otherwise dispose of, directly or indirectly, or hedge our common stock or securities convertible into or exchangeable or exercisable for our common stock.
 These restrictions will be in effect for a period of 180 days after the date of this prospectus.
-At any time and without public notice, Stifel may, in its sole discretion, release some or all of the securities from these lock-up agreements.
+At any time and without public notice, the representatives may, in their sole discretion, release some or all of the securities from these lock-up agreements.